 After so long working with the littlies and their carers, ensuring they were giving children the best opportunities, I decided to do something completely different.
 I’d always been passionate about social work and decided to take the leap into becoming an ‘Intensive Family Keyworker’ (2013).
 This job was tough though, dealing with complex entrenched family issues: from child neglect, to substance misuse, to domestic violence, to unemployment, to school refusers, to housing issues etc – but it was very rewarding when, with support, families could improve their lives for themselves and their children.

 I distinctly remember working with one family where this little boy’s behaviour was off the scale!
 He would rule the house and regularly attack his mum.
-I look back now, knowing what I know about my own child, and wonder if that little boy did indeed have undiagnosed mental health issues?
-Something, I regrettably now say, never even crossed my mind at the time!
+I look back now, knowing what I know about my own child, and wonder if that little boy actually had an undiagnosed neurological condition and/or an undiagnosed mental health issue?
+Something, I regrettably now say, NEVER even crossed my mind at the time!
 All any of the professionals saw, myself included, was a little boy that needed clear boundaries and better parenting!
-Not one of us questioned his mental health!
-I’m ashamed to say that I was one of those judgemental professionals!
+Not one of us questioned his mental health or what else might be going on for him!
+I’m totally ashamed to say that I was once one of those judgemental professionals!

 Next level behaviours